Mcfeeters Road Bridge Renewal

 How will it be funded?

-The project is reliant upon a successful outcome from an application to the Federal Government’s Safer Local Roads & Infrastructure Program (SLRIP) submitted in June to fund 80% of the costs.
+The project is reliant upon a successful outcome from an application to the Federal Government’s Safer Local Roads & Infrastructure Program (SLRIP) to fund 80% of the costs of this $800k+ project.
 The balance will be funded from an allocation within Council’s capital works program.
+Unfortunately, Council was recently notified that the June 2025 submission was unsuccessful, however an updated application is now being prepared for resubmission before the end of April 2026.

 What is happening and when?

-Funding announcements, for the current application, are not anticipated until around Oct-Nov 2025.
+Funding announcements, for the new application, are not anticipated until around Oct-Nov 2026.
 In the interim, Council is continuing to refine the concept design in anticipation of a favourable grant outcome.

-A key component of this refinement involves Council needing to undertake preliminary works to investigate the ground conditions at the site.
-This involves drilling deep test holes either side of the bridge, from road level, which will require the road to be closed for two consecutive days, during working hours.
+A key component of this refinement was completed in September 2025 to investigate the ground conditions at the site.
+This involved our geotechnical engineers drilling deep test holes either side of the bridge, from road level, and production of a detailed report which will be used to support the new application.

 The eventual bridge works will involve a complete removal of the old structure, construction of a new bridge along with associated retaining walls to better support the approach roads.
 A small amount of tree removal and tree pruning near the bridge is unfortunately necessary to allow construction, which will be kept to a minimum.